 - There is no attendance requirement, but regular attendance is necessary (but not sufficient) to do well in the class. - That said, if you are experiencing COVID-19 symptoms or illness more generally, please do not attend class in person!
 I will record classes on Zoom in order to make this easier. - If you need a more-permanent remote learning accommodation, please contact the Dean of Students, Kate Biddle (kbiddle@uchicago.edu).
-Per Harris policy, all such requests can only be approved centrally, not by individual instructors. - More generally, if you get sick, are caring for a sick relative, or anything else that becomes an obstacle to your coursework, please inform me and your advisor as soon as you are able.
-We will all work together to develop appropriate accommodations. - The class webpage is available through the Canvas portal.
+Per Harris policy, all such requests can only be approved centrally, not by individual instructors. - The class webpage is available through the Canvas portal.
 I will use it to post announcements, assignments, and grades.
 Please check it regularly. - Email, Canvas postings, and the discussion board are the official means of communication for out-of-class messaging.
 In other words, you are expected to check your UChicago email account and the Canvas site regularly. - Email is inefficient.
 If you have a question about the class or the material, others probably do too!
 Questions and answers (knowledge) are public goods, so post your question to the discussion board, and feel free to answer questions your classmates ask.
 The TAs and I will monitor and respond as well. - If you have a question or concern about something you don't want to discuss publicly, feel free to email me.
 I will respond to email within 2 business days (Monday-Friday, 9:00am-5:00pm).
 I teach multiple classes, so please include "ML:" as a prefix to your subject. - Any and all results of in-class and out-of-class assignments and examinations are data sources for research and may be used in published research.
 All such use will always be anonymous.